3 Best Pet Cameras for Dogs Left Alone at Home - CityDogsLife Skip to content

 BITES 2 LITE has a dishwasher-safe treat dispenser with 1.5 lbs container that allows you to toss dry, crunchy dog and cat treats short, medium, or long distance, or schedule automatic treat dispensing via the free Petcube app

-Thanks to the Petcube Bites Wifi pet cam, you get to monitor and check on your dog 24/7 from the comfort of your phone, using 1080p HD video, a 138° wide-angle view, and night vision.
-You can even zoom in on the image up to 3 times closer.
+The Petcube Bites Wifi cam lets you check on your dog around the clock from your phone, with 1080p HD video, a 138° wide angle, and night vision.
+You can push the zoom in up to 3 times closer.

 Pros